How To Choose The Best Solar Panels

 As I said before, giving you a closed answer would be a mistake because each situation is different.
 However, if you want to make an estimate, start by looking at how many kilowatt hours (kWh) of electricity you use in a day.
 For example, an Australian family can consume around 8,760 kWh per year (24kWh/day)

 Now, let’s look at solar panels.
-Each kW of solar you install will produce around 4 – 4.5 kWh per day.
-To calculate the size of the system you need, just divide your daily consumption by this amount.
+Each kW of solar you install will produce around 4 – 4.5 kWh daily.
+Just divide your daily consumption by this amount to calculate the system size you need.

 E.g.: 24 kWh (average daily consumption) / 4 kWh (solar panel production) = 6 (kW system)